elisa-aleman/ai_python_dev_reference/docs/setup_guides/Linux-WSL-Setup.md

 Be prepared to run your server in console only mode, since you'll be altering the graphics drivers during this process.

 However I personally prefer to use the [`nvidia/cuda` docker images](https://hub.docker.com/r/nvidia/cuda)

+For specific examples where I used CUDA compatible images, see my [CUDA python dockerfiles document](../ai_development/CUDA-python-dockerfiles.md)

 ---